Gum Disease Treatment

 - Fast & Painless Treatment with Soft Tissue Laser

-- Both Non-Surgical & Surgical Treatment Available
+- Non-Surgical Treatment Available

 Did you know that 86% of the world’s population suffers from some form of gum disease?
-If left untreated, gum disease (also called periodontal disease) can cause bone loss in the jaw, and eventually you may lose teeth.
+If left untreated, gum disease (also called periodontal disease) can cause bone loss in the jaw, and eventually, you may lose teeth.
 Gum disease can also affect overall health--research has linked it to diabetes, heart disease, stroke, and other serious health conditions.
 Needless to say, we take gum health very seriously here at Park City Dentistry!
 At the earliest sign of trouble, we’re ready to provide treatment that’s able to target and eliminate infection right away.

 What is Gum Disease?